 Take note that motherhood isn’t one season or an event that leads to childbirth.
 Motherhood is comprised of trial and error as I navigate uncharted territory.

 I’ve learned to give myself unreserved grace from my thoughtless words and actions due to exhaustion.
 And I am most grateful that I’ve found and encountered Jesus as an adult, after a bleak childhood that was barren of a Savior.

 Being a mom fully encompasses the soul, every pore every part of my very being.
 I’ve heard it said that a mother’s heart is only as happy as their saddest child, and I have found that statement to be true.

-When my nineteen year old left us I didn’t know why, she’s been gone almost ten years and I can count the times on my fingers that she’s reached out and called.
+When my oldest left us at nineteen, I didn’t know why?
+She’s walked out for almost ten years, and I can count the times on my fingers that she’s reached out and called.
 I walk with not just my heartache but also that of my husband and my other daughters.
-We’ve feeling abandoned, our relationship passed over, no longer familiar.
+We’ve felt abandoned, our relationship passed over, and no longer familiar.

 Now there’s a baby on the way and how does a mom deal with that and the feelings of soon being called grandma, when I’m not sure what my two cents are worth?
 But I hold tight to this, this I understand after coming to Christ, there was a season when I as well stepped away, wasn’t abiding, breathing right without the Father, because for once I wanted to live my way unrestricted.

 It’s in the life lesson of motherhood that I’ve learned that the only restrictions are the ones I put on myself because His Grace is the one thing that makes me able to live fulfilled, especially in the arena called motherhood.